balena-io/balena-fleet-management-masterclass/README.md

 For feature implementation and testing, a development device can be put into 'local mode'.
 This allows an engineer to push new application code straight to a local device, saving time and not filling up application releases with development code.
 See [the documentation for local mode](https://www.balena.io/docs/learn/develop/local-mode/) and the section in the [balena CLI masterclass](https://github.com/balena-io/balena-cli-masterclass#6-using-local-mode-to-develop-applications).

 Usually, most customers use third-party CI/CD services such as Jenkins, CircleCI, Travis, etc. which pull changes from feature branches in source repositories, build them and then test the built applications against a test 'rig'.
-All of the mentioned services (and almost all CI/CD services) allow the specification of custom scripts for initialising environments for these build/test cycles, and balena CLI can be installed via a script to carry out the final pushing of code to an application for release.
+All of the mentioned services (and almost all CI/CD services) allow the specification of custom scripts for initializing environments for these build/test cycles, and balena CLI can be installed via a script to carry out the final pushing of code to an application for release.
 Here's how a generic development, build, test cycle might work:

 1. Engineer develops new functionality for an application using a device in local mode.
 2. PR for changes are made to the application via a branch.